Building from sources (Windows, macOS, Linux, ArchLinux)

 However, if we don’t modify the code and merely want to launch the application we don’t need to go through gradle for each and every run.

-Because, once we have built the software with the gradle build command as stated above, we now have a build/distributions folder in the repository root with tarred/zipped libraries (Audiveris.tar and Audiveris.zip).
+Because, once we have built the software with the gradle build command as stated above, we now have a app/build/distributions subfolder in the project root with tarred/zipped libraries:

-We can simply extract either one of the archives:
+We can simply extract either one of these archives into a folder of our choice:

 # Either extract the .tar archive